 The ACT/Aspire assessment is administered in the spring to students in grades 7-8.
 The NWEA assessment is administered three times a year for students in grades 3-6.
-Attendance at school is very important during this time period.

 Special Services

 Testing for Special Services, such as Speech and Language, Learning Disabilities, and Psychological Testing, may be requested by parents through the school office or the student's teacher.
 This testing is done through the Grand Blanc Schools' Special Education Office.